 2005 | Piano Pavilion | Durham, NC

-The crisp, modern form of the pavilion nevertheless employs traditional construction materials and detailing, including vertical board and batten walls, articulated wood base, and Vermont slate flooring.
+Although modern in form, the design employs traditional construction materials and detailing, including vertical board and batten walls, articulated wood base, and Vermont slate flooring.
 The material palette is intentionally reserved, focusing the room’s emphasis on its most important element, the piano itself.